Varmaa

 Varmaa is a 2020 Indian Tamil-language romantic drama film directed by Bala and produced by Mukesh Mehta of E4 Entertainment.
-A remake of the 2017 Telugu film Arjun Reddy, directed by Sandeep Vanga, the film stars Dhruv Vikram and Megha Chowdhury, the latter in her Tamil debut.
+A remake of the 2017 Telugu film Arjun Reddy, directed by Sandeep Reddy Vanga, the film stars Dhruv Vikram and Megha Chowdhury, the latter in her Tamil debut.
 The film features music composed by Radhan, with M. Sukumar handling the cinematography and Sathish Suriya, taking in-charge of the editing.

 Filmed between March and September 2018, its release was initially cancelled after E4 Entertainment was unsatisfied with the output and re-shot the remake in 2019 as Adithya Varma with a largely different cast and crew.
 Despite E4's initial refusal to release Varmaa, the film was released on 6 October 2020 on over-the-top (OTT) platforms to negative reviews from critics.

 Plot

-Varmaa Vasudevan is a house surgeon.
+Varmaa Vasudevan is a rich medical student.
 Despite being a brilliant student, he has severe anger management problems that earn the wrath of the college dean.
 Varmaa's aggressive nature also earns him a reputation among his juniors as a college bully.
 After a brawl alongside his friend Kamal against members of the opposing team during an inter-college football match, the dean asks Varmaa to either apologise or leave the college.
-Varmaa initially chooses to leave the college but stays back after meeting the first-year student Megha.
+Varmaa initially chooses to leave the college but stays back after meeting the first-year Malayali student Megha.

 Varmaa and his friend Ashok enter a 1st-year classroom and announce that Varmaa is in love with Megha and asserts that she is exclusive to him.
 Initially afraid, Megha starts adjusting to Varmaa's overbearing attitude.
 She eventually reciprocates his feelings and they develop an intimate relationship.
 Varmaa graduates with an MBBS degree and leaves to pursue a Master's degree in orthopaedic surgery.
 Over the course of 15 days, Varmaa's and Megha's relationship becomes stronger.
 Days later, Varmaa visits Megha's house, where her father sees them kissing and throws Varmaa out.

 Megha's father opposes her and Varmaa's relationship due to Varmaa's brash behaviour and also because they belong to different castes.
 Varmaa demands Megha decide within six hours otherwise he will end their relationship.
 Following this incident, Megha's parents seize her phone, preventing her from contacting Varma.
 By the time she manages to visit Varmaa's house, he is drunk, injects morphine into himself, and becomes unconscious for two days.
 Megha is then forcibly married to someone from her caste.
 Varmaa learns about the marriage from Ashok and goes to her house.
 He is assaulted and gets arrested for making a scene.
 Varmaa's father throws him out of the family home for ruining his reputation.